joshua-valluru/Parasite-Taxonomy/README.md

-# Manakin Parasite Taxonomy Retrieval Pipeline
+# Parasite Taxonomy Retrieval Pipeline

-This repository contains a retrieval pipeline for the Manakin Parasite Taxonomy project, including preprocessing steps.
+This repository contains a retrieval pipeline for a Parasite Taxonomy project, including preprocessing steps.
 The system is designed to allow users to upload parasite dye sample data and retrieve the most relevant samples using similarity search.

 ## Getting Started